chengxj12/cognizant/README.md

+This webapp will be deploy to AWS cloud by using KOPS and KUBECTL

-**Link to source code for webapp**
+**Source code for webapp**
 •	webapp application is written in Node.js
 •	app.js and package.json are stored in webapp folder
-• configure redis host and port in app.js
+• redis host and port need to be configured in app.js

 **Docker file for webapp and redis**
 •	create webapp docker image by Dockerfile stored in docker folder and push it to docker hub